mlabs-haskell/embedano/MILESTONE-2-API.md

 Witness = (Signature, PaymentKey, KeyPath)
 ```

-*Question:* how are we going to return key and signature of `Witness`?
-Hex encoded CBOR?
+*Question:* how are we going to return key and signature of `Witness`? ~~Hex encoded CBOR?~~ After catch up call on 16.01: it probably will be something more low level.
+The user of the SDK can serialize it to CBOR or whatever.

 ### Proof that Payment key belongs to particular HD wallet